pivotal/docs-tap/cli-plugins/insight/query-sbom-reports.hbs.md

 vulnerability scan tool.

-The information returned is similar to the SBoM returned by the `tanzu insight image get --digest` command.However, the output returned is not for a specific point in time with a specific vulnerability scan tool.
+The information returned is similar to the SBoM returned by the `tanzu insight image get --digest` command.
+However, the output returned is not for a specific point in time with a specific vulnerability scan tool.
 For more information about querying for images, see the [What packages and CVEs does a specific image contain](query-data.hbs.md#example1) example.